-Plan Your Trip to Tonga
+How to Plan the Best Trip to Tonga

 Tonga: the only Kingdom of the South Pacific, a land rich in culture and history and waters richer still in marine life and dramatic seascapes.
 From gazing upon an ancient megalithic structure to hiking deep into the tropical forest to feeling your toes in the sand of an island’s idyllic beach, the islands are as diverse as they are beautiful.
 But anyone that knows anything about Tonga might have heard that it’s one of the very few places to have the life-changing and humbling experience of swimming with humpback whales.
 In a way, that steals the thunder of the incredible scuba diving and game fishing the waters provide too.
 But that’s Tonga.

 How do you start planning a trip to these off-the-beaten-track South Pacific Islands?
-This complete guide to Tonga will go over the five island groups of the Kingdom and how you can start planning in your own unique travel style.
+This complete travel guide to Tonga will go over the five island groups of the Kingdom and how you can start planning in your own unique travel style.

-Climate: Daily average temperature – 26°C/79°F, yearly average rainfall – 1,600mm/63″
+Climate: Daily average temperature – 26°C/79°F, yearly average rainfall – 1,600mm/63″.

 Find out more in What is the Weather Like in Tonga?

-Time Zone: TST / GMT+13
+Time zone: TST / GMT+13.